What's in a name…a lot actually…

 A last or first name may give you a clue into the families origin or nationality.
-My original last name was not to hard to figure out that it was of German origin.
-Its an old surname going back to when they were first assigned.
-It tells you a little bit about my families history.
-If not familiar, similar to other names from other countries; many were based on the geographical area of where you were living or based on the trade the patriarch was known for. (eg, a leather tanner) Mine was geographic in nature and a direct reference back to a village/city that still exists to this day — Luneberg Germany.
+My original last name was not to hard to figure out that it was of German in origin.
+It’s an old surname going back to when they were first assigned, and it tells you a little bit about my families history.
+If not familiar, similar to other names from other countries; many were based on the geographical area of where you were living or based on the trade the patriarch was known for. (e.g., a leather tanner) Mine was geographic in nature and a direct reference back to the village/city my family was living in, and it still exists today — Luneberg Germany.

 Its not a very common name…so there's a good chance that if you run into someone with the same name….we are related somehow at some point.
 At least, that's the way it mostly works within the United States.
 The name is more common in Europe and when seeing the name there…there's a good chance that its just some one who likely lived near the same area a long time ago…rather than a relative.

 My first and middle names, of course, were assigned by my parents.
 The middle was simply a tribute to a Grand Parent.
 I had an older sibling, who received the middle name of my father’s parent.
 Being second born, I simply got the middle name of my mother’s parent to even out the tribute.